Onlinerocker/IK/README.md

 Gabriel Caldwell

 **Structure** \
-My Computer Animation course required us to develop key animation library features, and implement those features in applications.
+During my Computer Animation course I developed key animation library features, and implemented those features into various applications.
 Application specific code can be found in *assignments* and library code can be found in *libsrc/animation*.

 Project dependencies are located in *3rdparty*.
 You shouldn't need to touch these.